Cottage Home Historic District

-The Cottage Home Historic District (also known as the Cottage Home Conservation District) is a historic district and neighborhood located on the near east side of Indianapolis, Indiana.
+The Cottage Home Historic District (also known as the Cottage Home Conservation District) is a historic district and neighborhood located on the Near Eastside of Indianapolis, Indiana, United States.
 A small portion of Cottage Home is listed on the National Register of Historic Places while a larger area is listed on the state and local levels.

 Known for its preponderance of "cottage-style" homes built with strong Victorian influences, Cottage Home has historically been a working class neighborhood.
 Numerous industrial buildings are also scattered throughout the district, providing a base of economic activity.
 Today, however, many of these buildings are vacant, providing a special challenge to preservation and urban renewal efforts.

-After a period of urban decay in the 1960s and '70s, common to inner city neighborhoods in Indianapolis, Cottage Home has since stemmed the loss of historic buildings and is now home to a flourishing and diverse community.
-Key to the area's improvement was the establishment of the Cottage Home Neighborhood Association (CHNA) in 1984, whose efforts halted the razing of residential properties by local businesses, and a renewed interest in restoring the area's homes.
+After a period of decline in the mid to late twentieth century, Cottage Home is now among the most desirable urban neighborhoods in the city.
+Key to the area's improvement was the establishment of the Cottage Home Neighborhood Association (CHNA) in 1984, whose efforts halted the razing of residential properties by local businesses, and revived interest in restoring the district's historic housing stock.
 The Ruskaup-Ratcliffe house and store are the most architecturally significant buildings in the district, anchoring the district's addition to the National Register in 1990.
 Cottage Home was further expanded to its largest bounds at the state level in 1995 and local designation of the Ruskaup-Ratcliffe house and store followed.
 In 2008, the state bounds, encompassing 320 parcels and 292 properties, were designated as a Conservation District by the Indianapolis Historic Preservation Commission.

 Geography

-Cottage Home is located on the near east side of Indianapolis.
-The neighborhood is bordered to the west by the Chatham Arch & Massachusetts Avenue Historic District, to the north by the Windsor Park neighborhood, to the east by Arsenal Technical High School and the Woodruff Place Historic District and to the south by the Holy Cross neighborhood.
+Cottage Home is located on the Near Eastside of Indianapolis.
+The neighborhood is bordered to the west by the Chatham Arch and Massachusetts Avenue Commercial District, to the north by the Windsor Park neighborhood, to the east by Arsenal Technical High School and the Woodruff Place Historic District, and to the south by the Holy Cross neighborhood.
 Most of the district is built on a traditional grid plan, broken up by Pogue's Run cutting across the southeast portion.